 The hefty minimums required by many firms can make it seem as though holding investments is the preserve of the rich.
 However, don’t discount your ability to buy and sell mutual funds, stocks and bonds even if you don’t have deep pockets.

-Money Talks News finance expert Stacy Johnson can tell you several ways to get into the investment game at a fraction of the normal cost charged by the big firms.
-Watch the video below for Stacy’s advice, and then keep reading for more details on each option.
+Here’s how to get into the investment game at a fraction of the normal cost required by the big firms.

 Sign up for an automatic investment plan